LucasDelfino92/morrowindsharp/mw#.md

 - Check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Atlas Textures
-- Also install the **AtlAd - Intelligent Textures Patch**.
-  - Right-click your installed AtlAd file in the left pane, and click **Reinstall Mod**.
-  - Rename the file to **AtlAd - Intelligent Textures Patch** before installing it.
-  - Check the following options in the BAIN installer:
-    - [ ] 00 Core
-    - [X] 01 Textures - Intelligent Textures
-    - [ ] 01 Textures - Vanilla Textures
-    - [ ] 02 GITD
-    - [ ] 02 GITD - Interior Sunrays

 [**Familiar Faces**](https://www.nexusmods.com/morrowind/mods/50093)
 An in-depth yet completely vanilla friendly touch up of every head and almost every hair in the game.